 To really leave the driving to someone else, consider getting to the park via public transport.
 The Yosemite Area Regional Transportation System (YARTS) operates year-round on Highway 140 from Merced, with summer service from the north in Sonora and from the east in Mammoth Lakes.
 Each route has multiple stops, including in gateway towns.
 Once you arrive at Yosemite, you can use the park’s shuttle system.

-Highway 120 (Tioga Pass): This spectacular drive over the Eastern Sierra and 9,945-foot Tioga Pass leads to the trails, granite domes and wild flowers of Tuolumne Meadows.
-Before you start the climb east from Lee Vining, or if you are heading to the park from Mammoth Lakes (about 25 miles south on U.S. 395), visit Mono Lake Tufa State Natural Reserve and its otherworldly limestone formations, then tuck into a meal at one-of-a-kind Whoa Nellie Deli.
-Note: Highway 120 (and the deli) close for winter, typically November to May).
+Highway 120 (Tioga Pass): This spectacular drive over the Eastern Sierra and the 3,031-metre Tioga Pass leads to the trails, granite domes and wildflowers of Tuolumne Meadows.
+Before you start the climb east from Lee Vining or if you are heading to the park from Mammoth Lakes (about 25 miles south on US 395), visit Mono Lake Tufa State Natural Reserve and its otherworldly limestone formations, then tuck into a meal at one-of-a-kind Whoa Nellie Deli.
+Note: Highway 120 (and the deli) close for the winter, typically November to May).